 When you eat, food passes down your esophagus, into your stomach, through about 20 feet of small intestine, through five feet of large intestine, and then to the outside.
 The appendix is a small structure shaped like your finger, ranging from one to nine inches long (average length five inches).
 It is located where the small intestine enters the large intestine.

 Houdini refused the recommendation of his doctor to have his appendix removed.
-At that time, doctors had no antibiotics and a ruptured appendix could spread germs through the belly to kill a person.
+Today, appendicitis can sometimes be cured with antibiotics, but at that time, doctors had no antibiotics and a ruptured appendix could spread germs through the belly to kill a person.
 Today, you want to keep your appendix unless it is at high risk for bursting.
 Up until a few years ago, doctors thought that the appendix was a worthless organ.
 They used to remove healthy appendices whenever they did any surgery in the belly.
 Now we understand that the appendix appears to have an important function in maintaining the colony of healthful bacteria in your intestines.

 Healthful Bacteria in Your Intestines Help You Absorb Food